 From the outset, The Helena May has been an organisation for women led by women.
 The driving force was Lady May who, as President of the Y.W.C.A and mother of four daughters, was very aware of the lack of facilities for women and girls in Hong Kong.
 She provided leadership and direction to The Helena May in the early years that set a strong foundation.

-The Helena May has a treasured and colorful history:
+The Helena May has a treasured and colourful history:

-- During the Second World War, Japanese forces requisitioned the building, and horses occupied the graceful structure.
+- During the Second World War, Japanese forces requisitioned the building.

 - At the end of the war, it was requisitioned by the Royal Air Force until 1947.